HL7/VhDir/pages/_includes/vhdir-healthcareservice-intro.md

 **Extensions:**

-1. NewPatients (0..*) - indicates whether the service is accepting new patients, consisting of:
-    1. AcceptingPatients (1.1) - a value of 'true' means the service is accepting new patients, 'false' means it is not
-    1. Network (0..1) - indicates whether the service is accepting new patients for a particular health provider insurance network
+1. [NewPatients](StructureDefinition-newpatients.html) (0..*) - indicates whether the service is accepting new patients
-1. NewPatientProfile (0..1) - a description of the type of patients the service accepts (e.g. pediatric only)

 **Terminology**